Hi there, I'm Christine and for as long as I can remember I have been fascinated by people and their stories.

 So that's the short version of how I got where I am today.

-I am now living in a beautiful city called Dumaguete, in the Philippines, where I live with my partner Robie.
+I am now living in a beautiful city called Dumaguete, in the Philippines, where I live with my husband Robie.

 I run a thriving online therapy practice and enjoy pouring over the latest information from neuroscience, trauma and attachment research so I can give my clients the most up-to-date strategies to rewire their brains and ultimately transform their lives.